Coto-Studio/hugo-innocent-dreams/content/early-reader.md

 ---
-title: "Early Reader Sign Up"
+displayTitle: "Early Reader Sign Up"
 description: "Would you like to read my book before everyone else?"
 disableNewsletter: true
 draft: false